Bohou007/alx-pre_course/0x01-git/README.md

 # Alx First course
 ### alx-pre_course
-training on the use of Git
+training on the use of Git.